Remembering When Americans Picnicked in Cemeteries

 Cemetery picnics remained peripheral cultural staples in the early 20th century; however, they began to wane in popularity by the 1920s.
 Medical advancements made early deaths less common, and public parks were sprouting across the nation.
 It was a recipe for less interesting dining venues.

 But the fad isn’t entirely dead in the United States.
-The country’s immigrant population includes families carrying on traditions that call for meals with departed loved ones, and cemeteries will hold occasional public events in the spirit of this era.
+The country’s immigrant population includes communities carrying on traditions that call for meals with departed loved ones, and cemeteries will hold occasional public events in the spirit of an earlier era.
 There are still scattered graveyards where you can picnic among tombstones, too, particularly if you know someone with a sizable family lot.
 In those cases, all you need is a picnic basket filled with treats, and you and your undaunted party can partake in an old American tradition.
 Just remember to clean up after yourselves.
 The penalties for doing otherwise may be grave.